Korean sword: Contemporary swords

 Only by the mid-1990s did Korean swordmaking come back to expert levels comparable to the Joseon era.

 Haedong jingeom (해동진검; 海東陣劍) This literally means 'East Asian Practical Sword' is the neologistic term for current-day swords for "revivals" of Korean swordsmanship.

 Sword ownership in Korea is currently restricted (private weapons ownership was culturally frowned upon and largely restricted during other times in Korean history, particularly during the Joseon era and the Japanese occupation period - albeit for different reasons in either period), and there are very few traditional sword collectors in Korea today.
-General/flag-grade officers are given dress swords upon assuming command in the Republic of Korea (ROK) army.
+General/flag-grade officers are given dress swords upon assuming command in the South Korean army.
 Despite restrictions on sword ownership and a lingering social preference against armed martial arts (dating at least to the Joseon era), practical sword fighting is enjoying a small revival amongst elite military regiments, and fencing is once again attracting interest in Korean universities.